couchbase/query/docs/n1ql-select.md

     * Made AS optional everywhere
     * Generalized concatenation to include arrays
     * Added DIV for integer division
+    * Detached OFFSET from LIMIT
+* 2013-07-06 - Cosmetics
+    * Fixed some spelling
+    * Clarified some prose
+    * Added (non-)description of joins

 ### Open Issues